A block MINRES algorithm based on the banded Lanczos method: Preliminaries

-and setting $\vek t_{j} = \vek V_{j}\vek y_{j}$.
-Implmentations of minimum residual methods, such as GMRES \cite{Saad.GMRES.1986} in the nonsymmetric case and MINRES \cite{Paige1975} in the symmetric case, have been described.

 Much has been written about the solution of linear systems with multiple right-hand sides.
 Extending the framework of a Krylov method to the block right-hand side setting involves generalizing the machinery to deal with block vectors; see, e.g., \cite[Page 208]{Saad.Iter.Meth.Sparse.2003}.

 Let $\vek V_{1}\in\R^{n\times p}$ be a matrix with orthonormal columns.
 At step $j$, the block Arnoldi process generates an orthonormal basis for a block Krylov subspace

 where $\vek V_{1} = \brac{ }$.
-In this setting, sparse matrices act on a block of vectors per iteration.
-For this discussion, we assume for now that

-i.e., no linear dependent block Arnoldi vectors are generated.
+In this setting sparse matrices act on a block of vectors per iteration.
+For this discussion, we assume for now that $\dim \K_{m}(\vek A,\vek V_{1}) = mp$, i.e., no linear dependent block Arnoldi vectors are generated.
 We will return to the case of dependence later.

 A strength of generalizing the Arnoldi process (or Lanczos) is that the block level operations (e.g., BLAS-3 operations for dense matrices and block operations for sparse matrices) have been shown to be quite efficient, when measured in metrics relevant in a high performance computing environment, i.e., amount of data moved through memory, frequency of cache missing, and the number of floating point operations performed on a unit of data while it is in cache.
 These considerations have led to the broader goal to design communication avoiding Krylov subspace methods; see, e.g., \cite{H.2010}.
-In next generation super computing machines, the movement of data within the machine (e.g., from main memory onto the cache) will represent the dominant computational cost, and algorithms should be judged according to an appropriate data movement metric \cite{DS.2012}.
-When judged according to such metrics, the per iteration data movement costs of a block method are only marginally more expensive than their single vector counterparts (both dense, BLAS-3 operations and sparse block operations).
+In next-generation supercomputing machines the movement of data within the machine (e.g., from main memory onto the cache) increasingly will represent the dominant computational cost, and algorithms should be judged according to an appropriate data movement metric \cite{DS.2012}.
+When judged according to such metrics the per iteration data movement costs of a block method are only marginally more expensive than their single vector counterparts (both dense, BLAS-3 operations and sparse block operations).
 Therefore, we minimize the residual over a larger constraint space without a concomitant increase in computational costs (related to the movement of data).
 For further work on this topic, see, e.g., \cite{BDJ.2006,PSS.2013}.

-To derive our MINRES algorithm, we use the banded Lanczos process proposed by Ruhe \cite{Ruhe1979} but with certain operations performed in a block fashion.
-For this method, we adopt the notation that